-3.1 The SNMPv1 Data Definition Language
+3.1.
+The SNMPv1 Data Definition Language

-The first two and the last document describe the SNMPv1 data definition language.
+The first two and the last document, i.e., RFCs 1155, 1212, and 1215, describe the SNMPv1 data definition language and are often collectively referred to as "SMIv1".
 Note that due to the initial requirement that the SMI be protocol-independent, the first two SMI documents do not provide a means for defining event notifications (traps).
 Instead, the SNMP protocol document defines a few standardized event notifications (generic traps) and provides a means for additional event notifications to be defined.
 The last document specifies a straight-forward approach towards defining event notifications used with the SNMPv1 protocol.
-At the time that it was written, use of traps in the Internet-standard network management framework was controversial.
+At the time that it was written, use of traps in the Internet-Standard network management framework was controversial.
 As such, RFC 1215 was put forward with the status of "Informational", which was never updated because it was believed that the second version of the SNMP Framework would replace the first version.
-Note that the SNMPv1 data definition language is sometimes referred to as SMIv1.

-3.2 Management Information
+3.2.
+Management Information

-The data definition language described in the first two documents was first used to define the now-historic MIB-I as specified in RFC 1066 [12], and was subsequently used to define MIB-II as specified in RFC 1213 [13].
+The data definition language described in the first two documents was first used to define the now-historic MIB-I as specified in RFC 1066 [8], and was subsequently used to define MIB-II as specified in RFC 1213 [6].

-Later, after the publication of MIB-II, a different approach to management information definition was taken from the earlier approach of having a single committee staffed by generalists work on a single document to define the Internet-standard MIB.
-Rather, many mini-MIB documents were produced in a parallel and distributed fashion by groups chartered to produce a specification for a focused portion of the Internet-standard MIB and staffed by personnel with expertise in those particular areas ranging from various aspects of network management, to system management, and application management.
+Later, after the publication of MIB-II, a different approach to the management information definition was taken from the earlier approach of having a single committee staffed by generalists work on a single document to define the Internet-Standard MIB.
+Rather, many mini-MIB documents were produced in a parallel and distributed fashion by groups chartered to produce a specification for a focused portion of the Internet-Standard MIB and staffed by personnel with expertise in those particular areas ranging from various aspects of network management, to system management, and application management.

-3.3 Protocol Operations
+3.3.
+Protocol Operations

-The third document, STD 15, describes the SNMPv1 protocol operations performed by protocol data units (PDUs) on lists of variable bindings and describes the format of SNMPv1 messages.
-The operators defined by SNMPv1 are: get, get-next, get-response, set-request, and trap.
+The third document, STD 15 [5], describes the SNMPv1 protocol operations performed by protocol data units (PDUs) on lists of variable bindings and describes the format of SNMPv1 messages.
+The operators defined by SNMPv1 are: get, get-next, get-response, setrequest, and trap.
 Typical layering of SNMP on a connectionless transport service is also defined.

-3.4 SNMPv1 Security and Administration
+3.4.
+SNMPv1 Security and Administration

-STD 15 also describes an approach to security and administration.
+STD 15 [5] also describes an approach to security and administration.
 Many of these concepts are carried forward and some, particularly security, are extended by the SNMPv3 Framework.